All about Cardboard Coffins!

 Cardboard is a great option, and if plastic elements could be replaced with biodegradable hardware, including the plastic lining, then Cardboard would likely be the clear winner.

 We were pretty sure that the plantation timber bearer (made right here in Melbourne) and a calico shroud was the most sustainable option, until, in the writing of this article, we discovered it takes 2700 litres of water to make a cotton shirt!
-(Source: https://goodonyou.eco/fashion-and-water-the-thirsty-industry/)
+(Source: https://goodonyou.eco/fashion-and-water-the-thirsty-industry/) And while we’re on the topic do you know that each CHATGPT request takes half a litre of water.
+Think about that before using AI willy-nilly!

 That’s hefty!
 What about the equally natural and much more pricey silk?
 Apparently even more than cotton for irrigated silk, and it also involves many thousands of silkworm cocoons.